DimonSmart/MazeGenerator/README.md

 #### Classes and Interfaces

+- `IMaze`: Interface defining the basic structure and functionality of a maze.
 - `Maze`: Represents the maze structure with methods for wall creation and query.
 - `Cell`: Basic unit in a maze implementing the ICell interface.
 - `MazeBuilder<T>`: Generic builder class for constructing mazes with specific characteristics and algorithms.